Roadmap-IT/aws-redirect/README.md

 Ensure certificate has been imported into the correct region in AWS ACM.

+Ensure your secret credentials are stored in $HOME/.aws/configure under the profile [roadmap]

-terraform apply to create managed resources.
+terraform init to initialize the config terraform apply to create or update managed resources.